Canyon bicycles originally began life as ‘Radsport Arnold’ in 1985 in the garage of founders and brothers Franc and Roman Arnold in Koblenz, Germany.

 Prices start from $1,699 for the Grail 6 and Grail 6 WMN.
 These are built with aluminum, making them an affordable and durable option for those looking to get into gravel riding without spending thousands and thousands.
 The most expensive model is the Grail:ON CF 8 eTap at $6,999, partially due to the inclusion of the motor.
 The most expensive unassisted Grail is the Grail CF SLX 8 Di2 at $5,299 which comes with a Shimano Di2 groupset.

-Weight is something Canyon are conscious of across all their bikes.
-The aluminum options weigh 9.5kg (21lbs), whereas the top of the range carbon fiber model weighs 8.44kg (18.6lbs).
+Weight is something Canyon is conscious of across all their bikes.
+The aluminum options weigh 9.5kg (21lbs), whereas the top-of-the-range carbon fiber model weighs 8.44kg (18.6lbs).
 The Grail:ON electric bike weighs in at 15.9kg (35lbs) which isn’t light nor heavy considering the onboard equipment.